Devteamvietnam/iTap/README.md

 ### Email Contact devteamvietnam@gmail.com

 ### How to run Project

 - You can use

   gradle bootRun -Dspring.profiles.active=dev

-  when run in local
+  when run in local with h2 database